 Erin is a Licensed Mental Health Counselor practicing at the Samaritan Counseling Center.
 Since her interest has always been in work with couples and marital systems, she has focused on building skills related to working from a systems perspective with all clients.
 Erin works to treat each client that comes into the center as a unique individual, with a focus on understanding their systemic interactions and how they impact well-being.

 Specializing in working with couples, Erin has helped develop the Relationship Renewal model for working with couples and families and has co-authored Renewing your Relationship: 5 necessary steps.
+The book can be found at the center and at amazon.com.

 Along with working with clients to improve well-being and quality of life, Erin is also interested in helping others develop professionally in the Mental Health field.
 As Director of Training, Erin directs a training program which houses a graduate internship and post-graduate residency program as well as co-directing an external training program in Bowen Systems theory for therapists in the greater capital district.